 1. American Standard 2467016.020 Pressure-Assisted Toilet — Best Overall

 The American Standard is designed to be as easy to sit on as possible.
-It features a slightly enhanced height, that makes it more comfortable to sit and stand with.
-Better yet, it also includes several features that distinguish it against other toilets.
+It features a slightly enhanced height, that makes it more comfortable to sit and stand.
+It also includes several features that distinguish it from other toilets.

-It is an expensive toilet, a problem that is further enhanced by the fact that it doesn’t come with the seat included.
-However, those that can afford it will be pleased with the performance which is why we’ve rated it the best handicap toilet available this year.
+It is an expensive toilet, which is a problem further enhanced by the fact that it doesn’t come with a seat included.
+However, those who can afford it will be pleased with the performance, which is why we’ve rated it the best overall handicap toilet available this year.

 2. TOTO CST744SL#01 Drake 2-Piece Ada Toilet — Best Value

 The Toto is the best handicap toilet for the money.
-For a moderate price, you get many features typically associated with higher-end toilets.
-As with the last we saw, this toilet is low-flow using just 1.6 gallons per flush.
-It is available in 5 different colors and utilizes what the manufacturer calls the “GMAX” flushing mechanism—a three-inch flush valve that ensures a thorough performance without wasting lots of water.
+You get many features typically associated with higher-end toilets for a moderate price.
+As with the last model we saw, the low-flow design uses just 1.6 gallons per flush.
+It is available in five colors and utilizes what the manufacturer calls the “GMAX” flushing mechanism—a 3-inch flush valve that ensures a thorough performance without wasting lots of water.

 3. Convenient Height S Tall Toilet — Premium Choice

-The Convenient Height S Tall Toilet lives up to its descriptive name by featuring a rim height of 20 inches that should make it more comfortable for people of any capability to make use of.
-It’s also particularly environmentally friendly, using just 1.28 gallons of water per flush.
+The Convenient Height S Tall Toilet lives up to its descriptive name by featuring a rim height of 20 inches, which should make it more comfortable for people of any capability.
+It’s also environmentally friendly, using just 1.28 gallons of water per flush.
 Because of how much water it saves, you may even qualify for a tax-deductible rebate.

 4. KOHLER K-3817-0 Comfort Height Elongated Toilet